RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/01-Setup-RIPE-Database-Mirror.md

      - Use `irrd-client`and `irrd-shell` to query objects and updates.
      - Fetch and view the [Snapshot Files](../RIPE-Database-Mirror/Near-Real-Time-Mirroring-v4/#snapshot-file) and [Delta Files](../RIPE-Database-Mirror/Near-Real-Time-Mirroring-v4/#delta-file) to understand the current state and changes in the database.
-   - **Update Notifications**: Monitor the [Update Notification File](../RIPE-Database-Mirror/Near-Real-Time-Mirroring-v4/#update-notification-file) and [Delta Files](../RIPE-Database-Mirror/Near-Real-Time-Mirroring-v4/#delta-file) to stay updates with changes in the database.
+   - **Update Notifications**: Monitor the [Update Notification File](../RIPE-Database-Mirror/Near-Real-Time-Mirroring-v4/#update-notification-file) and [Delta Files](../RIPE-Database-Mirror/Near-Real-Time-Mirroring-v4/#delta-file) to stay updated with changes in the database.
 Configure IRRd to regularly publish these files according to the [NRTMv4 specifications](../RIPE-Database-Mirror/Near-Real-Time-Mirroring-v4/#near-real-time-mirroring-v4).
    - **Handling Updates**: Process [Delta Files](../RIPE-Database-Mirror/Near-Real-Time-Mirroring-v4/#delta-file) to apply incremental updates to your local instance of IRRd, ensuring synchronisation with the latest changes in the database.